Infrain/classwork/Flight Reservation/README.md

 Java classes were used to load the data from through JDBC from the database.

 On the website, users can search one way, round trip or nuti-city flights for specific date range.
 Users can also reserve and book flight tickets on the site.
 Employee and managers can log in to check the information for all the customers and flights.
+To see the detail of the website, user guide is available in the folder.